simonwibberley/tabangular/README.md

 # Tabangular.js

-Dynamic persistent tabbed content for [Angular.JS](http://angularjs.org)
+Dynamic persistent tabbed content for [Angular.JS](http://angularjs.org).

+Useful for single-page interactive web apps which allow the user to organise content by tabs, e.g. a text editor.

 ## Data Model